 The team set Div.
 I-era school records (1991-pres.) in points scored (2,342), field goals made (841), field goal percentage (.486), 3-point field goal percentage (.408), free throw percentage (.736), assists (466) and assists per game (14.1).
 The Hornets finished among the top 10 teams in the nation in both 3-point field goal percentage (4th) and field goal percentage (8th) while also ranking 36th in free throw percentage.
 In fact, those three percentages all rank as the second best marks since Sacramento State began playing basketball in 1948.

 The transformation of Sacramento State Basketball included the team selling out each of its final six home games, including a CIT second round game against Northern Arizona, in which the Hornets were hosting their first postseason game since March 10, 1962.
 Under Katz’s tutelage, senior guard Mikh McKinney was named honorable mention All-America, first team all-District 6, and the Big Sky MVP.
 McKinney became the first player in the Div.
 I era to receive all three of those awards, and just the third player in school history to earn All-America honors.

 Since taking over the program almost from scratch, beginning a major rebuilding project that saw the 2008-09 squad open the year with 12 new players and only four returners, Katz’s teams showed steady progress.
 That 2008-09 squad posted just one conference win, but after that season, the program would improve its conference record an incredible seven straight years.

 Not only has Katz’s teams performed well on the hardwood, the program has also excelled in the classroom where the Hornets posted a 3.15 grade point average of better than 3.0 three times in the last four semesters.
 Prior to the start of that run in the spring of 2014, the men’s basketball program had never posted a 3.0 gpa during any semester in school history.
 The team currently has a cumulative grade point average of 3.02.
-In addition, of the 25 Hornets that have expired their eligibility during Katz’s tenure, 19 have graduated.
-In addition, of the team’s four seniors on the 2014-15 roster, three are on pace to graduate in May of 2015, and the fourth is on pace to graduate in the fall of 2015.
+In addition, of the 25 Hornets that have expired their eligibility during Katz’s tenure, 22 have graduated.